cds-snc/platform-forms-client/docs/template-schema-versioning.md

   is "introducing the version field" as a migration in its own right, per the earlier design decision — it doesn't depend on the groups PR.
   `CURRENT_TEMPLATE_VERSION` is now `2` and registered in `migrations/index.ts`.
+- 2026-09-18: Wired `migrateTemplate` into the builder-side load/import paths
+  (confirmed via usage search that `TemplateStoreProvider`/`useTemplateStore` is exclusively used under the form-builder routes, never the public form-viewer):
+  - `initialize.ts` (brand new template): stamps `CURRENT_TEMPLATE_VERSION`
+    directly, no migration — there's nothing to migrate for a fresh form.
+  - `initStore.ts` (SSR initial builder state when opening an existing template's draft): migrates `initProps.form` before merging with `defaultForm`.
+  - `setFromRecord.ts` (re-syncing the store from a server record, e.g. after edit-lock changes): migrates `record.form` before merging with `defaultForm`.
+  - `importTemplate.ts` (store action that loads the file-upload import buffer): migrates the incoming `jsonConfig` before merging with `defaultForm`.
+  - `Start.tsx` (file import UI): migrates right after the existing `transformFormProperties` cleanup and before `validateTemplate`, so imported templates are validated against the current schema shape.
+  - `createDraftForTemplate.ts` (server-side, copies
+    `currentPublishedVersion.jsonConfig` into a new draft
+    `TemplateVersion` row): migrates the copied JSON before it's persisted as the new draft. `currentPublishedVersion.jsonConfig` itself is never touched.
+  - Important ordering note: in every merge-with-`defaultForm` call site, migration runs on the *raw* incoming data first, then the result is spread over `defaultForm`. `defaultForm` intentionally does not carry a `version` field — if it did, the `{...defaultForm, ...incoming}` merge pattern used to backfill missing fields on old templates would silently stamp the current version on old data without actually migrating it, defeating the "missing version means version 1" detection.
+  - Not yet done: public render/submission path is untouched (correct — it must never migrate); no dedicated test added for `createDraftForTemplate.ts` (pre-existing gap, not introduced by this change).
+- 2026-09-18: Bug found via manual testing (new template and imported template both lost `version` on download while not logged in).
+Root cause:
+  `getSchemaFromState` (`lib/utils/form-builder/index.ts`), used by the builder's JSON download/export (`DownloadFileButton.tsx` → `getSchema()`),
+  manually destructures a fixed allowlist of fields off `state.form` rather than spreading it — any field not explicitly named is silently dropped from the exported JSON, including `version`.
+Fixed by adding `version` to the destructure and the reconstructed object.
+Added `getSchemaFromState.test.ts` (no prior test coverage existed for this function).
+This is a good reminder to audit for other manual allowlist/reconstruction of `FormProperties` that could similarly drop new fields (e.g. save/publish paths) as this work continues.
+- 2026-09-18: Follow-up discussion on the `getSchemaFromState` fix — logged as an open question above: should its exported field list be derived from `templates.schema.json` instead of hardcoded, and what to do about `securityAttribute` (currently exported but not in the schema — possibly leftover from before it moved to the `Template` DB column, needs review).